Community-Based Fact-Checking on Twitter's Birdwatch Platform: Discussion

-\textbf{Avenues for future research: } More research is necessary to address the above challenges regarding polarization and biased views among Twitter users.
-Here future research should conduct additional analyses to better understand \emph{which} groups of users engage in fact-checking and the accuracy of the community-created fact checks.
-In addition, it will be of utmost importance to understand the effect the Birdwatch feature has on the user behavior on the overall social media platform (\ie, Twitter).
-It has to be ensured that the Birdwatch feature does not yield adverse side effects.
-Previous experience of Facebook with ``flags'' suggests that adding warning labels to some posts can make all other (unverified) posts seem more credible \cite{BBC.2017}.
-A possible reason is that users might have a false sense of security because they might assume something was fact-checked when it wasn't at all.
-Further research is thus necessary to understand the effects of community-created fact checks on the diffusion of both the fact-checked tweet itself as well as other misleading information circulating on Twitter.
+\textbf{Limitations and directions for future research:} This works has a number of limitations, which can fuel future research as follows.
+First, future research should conduct analyses to better understand {which} groups of users engage in fact-checking and the accuracy of the community-created fact checks.
+While previous works suggest that collective wisdom can be more accurate than individual's assessments and even experts \cite{Bhuiyan.2020}, there are situations in which the crowd may perform worse.
+For example, it is an ongoing discussion whether crowds become more or less accurate in sequential decision making problems \cite{Frey.2020}.
+More research is thus necessary to better understand the conditions under which the wisdom of crowds can be unlocked for fact-checking.
+Second, it will be of utmost importance to understand the effect the Birdwatch feature has on the user behavior on the overall social media platform (\ie, Twitter).
+It has to be ensured that Birdwatch does not yield adverse side effects.
+Previous experience of Facebook with ``flags'' suggests that adding warning labels to some posts can make all other (unverified) posts seem more credible \cite{BBC.2017,Pennycook.2018}.
+Future research should seek to understand the effects of community-created fact checks on the diffusion of both the fact-checked tweet itself as well as other misleading information circulating on Twitter.

+Finally, our inferences are limited to community-based fact-checking on Twitter's Birdwatch platform.
+Further research is thus necessary to analyze whether the observed patterns are generalizable to other crowd-based fact-checking platforms.
+Also, the characteristics of the restricted set of users participating in the current Birdwatch pilot phase may differ from the overall user base on social media platforms.
+For example, one may expect increased diversity for wider audiences, for which the wisdom of crowds literature suggests that crowds can perform better \cite{Becker.2017}.
+Notwithstanding these limitations, we believe that Birdwatch provides a unique opportunity to empirically analyze how users interact with a novel community-based fact-checking system, and that observing and understanding how users interact with such a system is the first step towards its rollout to wider audiences.